 Florida State Road 52 Guides

 Costing $12.6 million, project 256243-2-52-01 expands 1.5 miles of SR 52 east from CR 581 (Bellamy Brothers Road) to Old Pasco Road.
-Started on November 28, 2016, work here runs through late 2018.
-This section feeds into a six-laning project completed in spring 2018.
+Started on November 28, 2016, work here ran through late 2018.4 This section feeds into a six-laning project completed in Spring 2018.
 Coupled with the $73 million reconstruction of I-75,1 expansion of SR 52 added a lane in each direction on a 0.8-mile stretch between Old Pasco Road and Corporate Lake Boulevard.
 Additionally the diamond interchange with I-75 was expanded to include a loop ramp from SR 52 west to the freeway south.

 SR 52 remains rural east from Interstate 75, reducing to two lanes and continuing to the city of San Antonio.
 The state road curves north and then east around the city street grid as it continues to the adjacent town of St. Leo.
 Through Dade City, SR 52 enters from the southwest and lines 21st Street north to Meridian Avenue east into Downtown.

 Future road work will both widen and realign SR 52 to bypass San Antonio and St. Leo east from the end of the six-lane section at Uradco Place, east of I-75.
 Construction includes upgrading Clinton Avenue (CR 52 Alternate) east from CR 579A (Prospect Road) to CR 41 (Fort King Road).
 Design and right of way costs are $22.9 million and construction is estimated at $83.8 million.
-Road work is anticipated to start in 2019.
+Road work runs from November 2019 to 2024.
 Upon completion, the former alignment through San Antonio, St. Leo and Dade City will be renamed County Road 52.2